Shane McEntee (politician)

-Shane Alan McEntee (19 December 1956 – 21 December 2012) was an Irish Fine Gael politician who served as Minister of State at the Department of Agriculture, Food and the Marine from 2011 to 2012.
+Shane McEntee (19 December 1956 – 21 December 2012) was an Irish Fine Gael politician who served as Minister of State at the Department of Agriculture, Food and the Marine from 2011 to 2012.
 He served as a Teachta Dála (TD) from 2005 to 2012.

 Early life and family

 McEntee was born in the village of Nobber in County Meath.
 He had seven siblings.
 His father Tony died in March 2011 at the age of 86, while his mother Madge outlived him.

 He became an active member of Fine Gael when he joined the party at the age of 15.
 Before being elected, he worked as a farmer and agricultural sales representative.
 He ran the "Dee Local Bar".

 McEntee was also very involved in the GAA, both as trainer and player (until an injury ended his promising career).
 He played at the back with Nobber, and won the 1983 Feis Cup, managed the Meath minor team during the 1990s, and led three clubs (Ballinlough, Syddan, and Castletown) to finals of the Meath Intermediate Football Championship, with two wins from the three.
 His brother Gerry is a renowned surgeon, who won the All-Ireland Senior Football Championship with Meath in 1987 and 1988.
 Another brother, Andy went on to manage Meath, while Andy's son Shane also played for Meath, both after the death of their brother and uncle respectively.

-He was married with two daughters and a son.
+He was married with three daughters and a son.
 His daughter Helen succeeded him as TD for Meath East after his death.